Skip to main content

 COVID-19 Testing

-The Public Health Emergency is ending on May 11.
-Due to this, we are no longer able to offer “self-scheduling” through this website as of April 28, 2023.
+The Public Health Emergency ended on May 11.
+Therefore, we are no longer able to offer “self-scheduling” through this website.

-Most of our drive-through testing sites will be closing by the end of April.
-We are still offering testing for COVID-19 at many of our community draw station locations.
+We are offering testing for COVID-19 at many of our community draw station locations.
 If you have an order from your provider or from our call center, you may schedule an appointment by logging into your MyChart and selecting “Schedule an Appointment” or call 833-ASK-YNHH for assistance in scheduling.

-If you do not have a primary care provider and would like testing for other respiratory viruses such as Flu or RSV, you can make a walk-in or video visit with one of our clinicians.
+If you do not have a primary care provider and would like testing for other respiratory viruses such as Flu or RSV, you can schedule a video visit or visit one of our walk-ins.

 Referring provider?
 Please click here for additional information.